equinixmetal-archive/docs-packet-legacy/products/03-servers/03-key-features/09-cpr.md

 </meta>-->

-Custom Partitioning & Raid (CPR) is powerful and yet easy to use feature that helps you configure Reserved Hardware instances during deployment.
+Custom Partitioning & Raid (CPR) is a powerful and yet easy to use feature that helps you configure the disk configuration of Reserved Hardware instances during deployment.

 _Please note: this feature is not available for on-demand instances.
 A reserved device is required.
 This is because with reserved devices, our system knows the exact drive scheme to allow such customization.
 However, all of our machine types can be converted to reserved hardware, so just reach out to [support@packet.com](mailto:support@packet.com) to arrange a reservation._

 ### Getting Started

 First things first, you should be familiar with the [API calls available for device provisioning](https://www.packet.com/developers/api/devices/), you'll need them!
+You can find examples for deploying reserved hardware [here](/products/01-getting-started/03-deployment-options/03-reserved-hardware.md).

 You should also be aware of our standard disk configurations for each server type.
 With a few hardware-specific exceptions, generally speaking, this looks like: